magento/devdocs/src/guides/v2.4/graphql/mutations/place-negotiable-quote-order.md

 If the status is DECLINED or EXPIRED, the negotiable quote is processed like a standard cart, without applying any discounts.
 The negotiable quote is not converted to a standard cart.

-Perform the following actions before using the `placeNegotiableQuoteOrder` mutation:
+Perform the following actions before using the `placeNegotiableQuoteOrder` mutation.
+It might be necessary to perform additional steps during the process of coming to an agreement during the negotiable quote lifecycle.

 -  [Create an empty cart]({{page.baseurl}}/graphql/mutations/create-empty-cart.html)
 -  [Add one or more products]({{page.baseurl}}/graphql/mutations/add-products-to-cart.html) to the cart